-- Meet with the instructor for counseling & assistance - Re-take the test within two weeks or by the deadline established by the instructor - Attain a minimum score of 80% on the re-test required.
-Records of re-tests will be documented on the Re-test and Academic Probation Google Form by program faculty.
-Multiple re-tests can result in academic probation and lead to withdrawal in extreme cases.
+Extra Credit will not be considered in determining when a student will be required to take a retest.
+If the raw score on the test was 77% and extra credit in the amount of 2 points was given to bring the score up to 79, a test will be required.
+Records of tests will be documented on the Re-test and Academic Probation Google Form by program faculty.
+Multiple tests can result in academic probation and lead to withdrawal in extreme cases.
 The student must be successful at passing all re-tests with at least an 80%, before being allowed to continue in the program the following semester!